eclipse/mita/website/site/content/platforms/integratorsGuide.md

 System resources define multiple things:
 - `generator` and `validator` are strings specifying the fully qualified Java class names of your generators and validators.
 - `sizeInferrer` specifies the fully qualified Java class name of a class that infers the size of things specified by your platform.
 You won't need to worry about this unless you build advanced signals or modalities though.
 - `configuration-item`s are things a user can configure once per setup.
 They can be used to specify sensor ranges, WLAN credentials or backend URLs.
 You can even use them to express dependencies between resources: for example the XDK's MQTT resource requires a WLAN resource to be set up.
+You can mark configuration items as `required`.
 - `event`s can be handled by the user with `every` blocks.
 For now they are quite simple in that they cannot be instantiated or carry a payload.
 - `modality` specifies something that can be read from your resource.
 They can only be used with `singleton` resources.
 - `signal`s are things that can be instantiated multiple times per set up system resource and can be read from and written to.
 They can be configured with arguments like function calls.